Tabligh: Definition

 It can be deduced from the linguistic meaning and Quranic usage that Tabligh in Islam is presenting and conveying the divine Islamic teachings and guidance to people.
 Allah said: “O Messenger, proclaim that which has been revealed to you from your Lord.
 And if you do not, then you have not conveyed His message.
 And God will protect you from the people.”
 Many Quranic verses and narrations are found that speak about the status of Tabligh and calling and their importance in the lives of nations and peoples throughout history, due to their connection to the various aspects of human society, its levels, and its otherworldly and worldly requirements, and the fact that they represent the direct intermediary between heaven and earth, and the means that Allah chose to guide, teach, and purify His creation.
 The detailed hadith that was mentioned about the call, communication, guidance, direction, enjoining good and the like in many places in the Book and Sunnah is nothing but the best evidence of the divine keenness to convey the heavenly laws, especially the Islamic law, and to teach its rulings to the people, which is what we call “the process of communication and calling to Allah.”
 Therefore, informing people about Islamic rulings and divine knowledge, giving believers good tidings of Paradise and divine bliss, warning those who disobey of punishment, and warning them against the consequences of deviating after worldly desires and pleasures and forgetting the Hereafter is the purpose of Islamic preaching.
 Preaching is the goal of the existence of every prophet.
 If it were not for the mission of preaching, sending prophets would have been in vain and meaningless.
 Sending prophets is a manifestation of the attribute of mercy and compassion.
 They are like the sun in guidance and benefit to humanity.
 These two attributes were most evident in Muhammad in the words of Allah in Surat Al-Anbiya: “And We have not sent you, [O Muhammad], except as a mercy to the worlds.”
 If he had not come and renewed the call of the previous prophets, Allah’s mercy would not have been revealed to us, and we would have remained lost and confused in the desert of ignorance, disbelief, and the desolate misguidance.

 Quran

-The word is mentioned in many places of the Quran, including Berse 67 of Sura al-Ma'idah.
+The word is mentioned in many places of the Quran, including Verse 67 of Sura al-Ma'idah.

 O Messenger!
 Deliver what has been revealed to you from your Lord, for if you fail to do that, you have not fulfilled the task of His messengership.
 Allah will certainly protect you from the evil of men.
 Surely Allah will not guide the unbelievers (to succeed against you).